-1.1 BASECAMP Identification:
+1.1 BASECAMP XI.
+Identification:

-1. A decal listing the Serial Number is located on the electrical panel door.
-For reference record the serial number in the space provided below.
-You will need the serial number when requesting parts & service:
+A decal listing the Serial Number is located on the electrical panel below the breakers, or on the inside of the electrical door depending on model year.
+For reference, record the serial number in the space provided below.
+You will need the last four digits of the serial number when requesting parts, service, and support.